Rooted - Fall 21

 A. Let our individual sense of racial identity be represented by the variable I.

-For the mixed specimen though, new interpersonal introductions forever threaten a wretched double rejection: on the secondary level, yes, but also on the primary one.
+For the mixed specimen though, new interpersonal introductions forever threaten a wretched double rejection: on the secondary level, yes; but significantly, also on the primary one.

 A note: such rejection can come from both Black and White groups, equally.